 "By helping small producers make livings that reinforce conservation efforts, the Nature Pays initiative is supporting truly sustainable development in some of the world's most valuable landscapes.
 When properly enabled, community enterprises can be an integral piece of the conservation puzzle, benefitting both people and nature, and building a vital coalition of support behind the value of conservation"- Hina West, Director, Nature Pays

-Communities organized around sustainable enterprises are powerful allies for conservation.
+CCEs are small, locally-run businesses providing livelihoods that also support the protection of habitats and biodiversity.
+Communities organized around CCEs are powerful allies for conservation.
 By providing communities with a long-term economic benefit, they can build support for conservation, while providing positive outcomes for both people and nature.

-However, community enterprises often face significant obstacles in trying to make a sustainable living.
+However, CCEs often face significant obstacles in trying to make a sustainable living.
 Whether it’s the administrative challenge of establishing a business or a lack of capital to get things off the ground, these obstacles can prevent many enterprises from reaching their full potential.

-Nature Pays is helping community conservation enterprises in some of the world’s most important landscapes overcome these barriers, empowering them to gain access to markets, reduce the pressure on environmental resources, and ensure conservation benefits are equitably distributed.
+Nature Pays - part of WWF's Markets Practice - leverages WWF's global expertise, contacts and resources to empower CCEs to gain access to markets, reduce the pressure on environmental resources, and ensure conservation benefits are equitably distributed.

 “Communities organized around forest-friendly economic activities have proven to be powerful defenders against the ever-present threats of illegal logging and industrial mining.”